 Poder Negro in Revolutionary Cuba: Black Consciousness, Communism, and the Challenge of SolidarityHispanic American Historical Review

-This article analyzes the personal experiences of African American refugees in Cuba as well as the ways in which the Cuban government sought to mitigate and frequently repress the appeal of the movement of Black Power / poder negro to which Cubans might autonomously ascribe.
-By universalizing Communist standards of culture, behavior, and political values that leaders glossed as colorless, state agents ranging from the Ministry of Education and the media to Fidel Castro and Cuba's top intelligence chiefs anticipated and co-opted historical memories of slavery as well as cultural expressions of black pride.
+This article analyzes the personal experiences of African American refugees in Cuba and the ways in which the Cuban government sought to mitigate and frequently repress the appeal of the movement of Black Power/poder negro.
+By universalizing Communist standards of culture, state agents ranging from the Ministry of Education and the media to Fidel Castro and Cuba's top intelligence chiefs anticipated and co-opted historical memories of slavery and cultural expressions of black pride.

 Former Slum Dwellers, the Communist Youth, and the Lewis Project in Cuba, 1969–1971Cuban Studies